 - Don’t even think about running, I’m watching you! –> I’m so glad to see you remembering to walk safely down the hall

 - Don’t climb on the table –> Please keep your feet on the floor

 - Stop throwing sand –> Would you like to fill this bucket with sand?

-Give your children a clear and positive alternative while speaking with them about their behaviour and giving them instructions on what you’d like them to do instead, such as:
+Give your children a clear and positive alternative while speaking with them about their behavior and giving them instructions on what you’d like them to do instead, such as:

 The game could be played outside.

 You may play with each other softly.
 Finding a method to say “yes” can go a long way.
 Instead of responding, “No, you can’t have a cupcake right now,” adding, “After dinner, you can have a treat,” is much easier to swallow.
 The message is distinct, yet the result is the same.

 - The Evolutionary Layers Of The Human Brain